MonetDB: Python integration

 Similarly to the embedded R UDFs in MonetDB, the database now has support for UDFs written in Python/NumPy.
 The implementation uses Numpy arrays (themselves Python wrappers for C arrays), as a result there is limited overhead - providing a functional Python integration with speed matching native SQL functions.
 The Embedded Python functions also support mapped operations, allowing user to execute Python functions in parallel within SQL queries.
 The practical side of the feature gives users access to Python/NumPy/SciPy libraries, which can provide a large selection of statistical/analytical functions.

-MonetDBLite
+MonetDB embedded

-Following the release of remote driver for R (MonetDB.R) and R UDFs in MonetDB (MonetDB/R), the authors created an embedded version of MonetDB in R called MonetDBLite.
-It is distributed as an R package, removing the need to manage a database server, required for the previous R integrations.
-The DBMS runs within the R process itself, eliminating socket communication and serialisation overhead - greatly improving efficiency.
-The idea behind it is to deliver an SQLite-like package for R, with the performance of an in-memory optimized columnar store.
+Following the release of an embedded driver for R and R UDFs in MonetDB (MonetDB/R), the authors created an embedded version of MonetDB in R called MonetDBLite, embedded versions for Python and Java followed.
+They are distributed as embeddable packages, removing the need to manage a database server, required for the previous API integrations.
+The DBMS runs within the process itself, eliminating socket communication and serialisation overhead - greatly improving efficiency.
+The idea behind it is to easily embed an SQLite-like package with the performance of an in-memory optimized columnar store.